Start free trial

 The example below calculates the minutes between two dates.

-The example below will calculate the number of days between the selected date and the current date.
+The example formula below will calculate the number of days between the selected date and the current date.

 Get an online form trial or demo absolutely free.